MicrosoftDocs/win32/desktop-src/Controls/create-a-tree-view-control.md

 ---
 title: How to Create a Tree-View Control
-description: To create a tree-view control, use the CreateWindowEx function, specifying the WC\_TREEVIEW value for the window class. ms.assetid: 'FEC3BF62-3085-47D4-B82E-7BD7B34B397D'
+description: To create a tree-view control, use the CreateWindowEx function, specifying the WC\_TREEVIEW value for the window class. ms.assetid: FEC3BF62-3085-47D4-B82E-7BD7B34B397D ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create a Tree-View Control

 To create a tree-view control, use the [**CreateWindowEx**](https://msdn.microsoft.com/library/windows/desktop/ms632680) function, specifying the [**WC\_TREEVIEW**](common-control-window-classes.md#wc-treeview) value for the window class.
 The tree-view window class is registered in the application's address space when the common control DLL is loaded.
-To ensure that the DLL is loaded, use the [**InitCommonControls**](initcommoncontrols.md) function.
+To ensure that the DLL is loaded, use the [**InitCommonControls**](/windows/win32/Commctrl/nf-commctrl-initcommoncontrols?branch=master) function.

 ## What you need to know